getAlby/lndhub.go/README.md

 ### Status: alpha

-## Known Issues

-* Fee reserves are not checked prior to making the payment.
-This can cause a user's balance to go below 0.

 ## Configuration

 All required configuration is done with environment variables and a `.env` file can be used.